alexwoolford/public-company-graph/QUICK_START.md

 You have **2 high-value Graph Data Science features** that provide real business value:

 1. **Technology Adopter Prediction** - Uses GDS Personalized PageRank to predict which domains are likely to adopt a technology (⭐ HIGH VALUE)
-2. **Technology Co-Occurrence & Affinity** - Uses GDS Node Similarity to find technology pairs that commonly appear together (⭐ HIGH VALUE)
+2. **Technology Co-Occurrence & Affinity** - Uses GDS Node Similarity (Jaccard) to find technology pairs that commonly appear together (⭐ HIGH VALUE)

 Both features leverage Neo4j's Graph Data Science library to provide insights that would be difficult or impossible with traditional SQL queries.
+They solve the problem of finding indirect relationships (2-3 hops away) that SQL struggles with.

+**Note**: The project also includes Company Description Similarity (using cosine similarity on embeddings), but this is implemented with numpy, not GDS.
+The two GDS features above are the core focus.

 ---